7cowries/7goldencowries-frontend/README.md

 - The `/ref/:code` endpoint manages secure cookies and redirects to `FRONTEND_URL`.
 - Health checks: `GET /api/health` and `GET /api/health/db`.

-## Acceptance checklist
+## Manual acceptance checklist

-1. Focus/visibility refresh: ensure only one `/api/users/me` runs per focus event (200 ms debounce) with a ≥60 s cooldown for passive refreshes (SLO).
+1. Connect a TON wallet and verify `/api/users/me` only runs once per focus event (200 ms debounce, passive refresh ≤1/minute).
-2. TonConnect paywall: observe the pending/verifying/success/error states, verify the toast, confirm `/api/v1/payments/status` flips to `paid: true`, and check that `/api/v1/subscription/subscribe` is best-effort.
+2. Complete the Telegram quest flow (launch the widget, submit the proof) and confirm the quest rewards update without request storms.
+3. Link and unlink a social account (Twitter/X or Discord) and observe a single toast plus one `profile-updated` dispatch.
-3. Subscription bonus: claim once to see a single `+N XP` toast and confetti, confirm the button disables when `status.canClaim` is `false`, and that a second click returns `xpDelta=0`.
+4. Claim the Subscription XP bonus once to see `+N XP earned`, confirm the button disables, and attempt a second claim (expect `xpDelta=0`).
-4. Social linking: connect/disconnect flows emit one toast and one `profile-updated` event without storming `/api/users/me`.
+5. Visit the leaderboard to confirm it loads once and reflects the claimed XP.
-5. Run `npm run build` to ensure `GENERATE_SOURCEMAP=false` is respected and that the static assets keep the ocean-glass styling.
+6. Run `npm run build` to ensure `GENERATE_SOURCEMAP=false` keeps CRA quiet and assets render with the ocean-glass styling.